 The Lang House Specialty has to be feeding groups of people.
 In the spring of 2017, they hosted a group of 5 quarry men for three months.
-In the summer months they host groups of six to eight from the boating scene.
+In the summer months they host groups of six to eight from the boating and cycling scene.
 Some folks request baked ham and rolls like they received during their first visit in 2015.

 Lang House also hosts groups for weddings and retreats.
 With six rooms filled, Bruce is in his glory planning and feeding hungry guests.